Heinrich Nordhoff: Background

+Career

+In 1927, Nordhoff began work for BMW working on aircraft engines.

 In 1929 he went to work for Opel, where he gained experience of the automotive industry and, since the company had been acquired by General Motors not long before, of American practices in the field.
 He was rapidly promoted: in 1936 he was the Commercial-Technical director who presented the company's innovative new small car, the Kadett, to the public.

 In 1942, with passenger car production much diminished on account of the war, he took over from Gerd Stieler von Heydekampf as Production Director at the company's flagship truck plant at Brandenburg.

 After the war he was barred from working in the American-occupied sector because of a business award he had received from the Nazis.
 He obtained a job as a service manager at a Hamburg garage.
 Hamburg was a central location for the Control Commission for Germany (British Element), the administration for the British Zone of Occupation, who recruited him for the position of managing director of the REME-controlled Volkswagen plant at Wolfsburg at the urging of British Army Major Ivan Hirst, who had been directing the plant.
 Nordhoff took up the position on 1 January 1948.

 During his first year in post, Nordhoff doubled production to 19,244 cars.
 By the end of 1961 annual production exceeded a million vehicles.
 He became legendary for turning the Volkswagen Beetle into a worldwide automotive phenomenon; he developed export markets and ultimately manufacturing facilities abroad.
 He pioneered the idea of constant improvement while keeping the styling the same.
 He gave liberal benefits to Volkswagen workers and increased pay scales.
 Within six years of taking over Volkswagen, Nordhoff reduced the number of man-hours to produce a single car by 75 percent, from 400 to 100.
 His commitment to improving the workmanship at Volkswagen made the Beetle famous for its bulletproof reliability.